-#3 – PIPADONG WATERFALL 琵琶洞瀑布
+#3 – Pipadong Waterfall 琵琶洞瀑布

-If the first two waterfalls was enough adventure for you, turn and head back towards Sandiaoling Station.
+If the first two waterfalls were enough adventure for you, turn and head back towards Sandiaoling Station.
 The next bit involves a little bit of climbing and might not be so suitable if you are scared of climbing or if the weather is particularly wet.

 First, the long vertical road up from Motian to Pipadong Waterfall which is stacked on top of it.